Merced Mall Environmental Document Available (November 2018)

 2012 Public Facilities Financing Plan and Impact Fee Program--Effective February 1, 2013

 The City of Merced, with the assistance of a 12-member Task Force, recently reviewed its Public Facilities Financing Plan and Public Facilities Impact Fee program.
 (These are fees charged to new development based on its impacts on public infrastructure).
 The Public Facilities Impact Fee Task Force and staff recommended to the City Council modifications to the Impact Fees which result in reductions of 55 to 57 percent for all land use categories.
-The 2012 Public Facilities Financing Plan, which spells out this proposal, is now available.
+The 2012 Public Facilities Financing Plan is now available.
 (The document can be downloaded from the "2012 Public Facilities Financing Plan" folder below).

 Wal-Mart Distribution Center